-- 10. From the Scheduler Type menu, select one of the following options: - Strict.
-The interface services traffic with the highest priority on a queue first. - Weighted.
-The interface uses weighted round robin to associate a weight to each queue.
-This is the default setting.
+- 10. From the Scheduler Type menu, select one of the following options: - Strict: The interface services traffic with the highest priority on a queue first. - Weighted: The interface uses weighted round robin to associate a weight to each queue.
+This is the default setting. - 11.
+Click the Apply button.